-An assessment of local and national archive sources and databases indicated that numerous WWIIera defensive installations were constructed around the Danish coastline during WWII, as part of the larger German Atlantikwall fortifications across occupied Europe - from Norway to the Atlantic coastline of France.
-Despite this, there is no evidence to suggest that any such installations were located in proximity of the export cable landfall points at Grenaa, with the closest being gun emplacements at Tirstrup Airfield (16.4km to the west-south-west) and Ebeltoft (22km to the southwest).
+Numerous WWII-era defensive installations were constructed around the Danish coastline during WWII, as part of the larger German Atlantikwall fortifications across occupied Europe - stretching from Norway to the Atlantic coastline of France.
+An assessment of local and national archive sources and databases evidenced this, with at least 63 defensive installations recorded within 5km of the export cable landfall points, mostly consisting of artillery gun platforms and bunkers.